Cold plasma therapy for mobile wound care

 - Generated cold plasma

-Is formed directly at the treatment area.
-It is created from nitrogen, oxygen and other gases in the ambient air, which are ionised between the nubs of the spacer.
-This creates new molecules, the so-called reactive gas species such as ozone and nitrogen monoxide. - Electric field
+Forms directly at the treatment area.
+Nitrogen, oxygen, and other gases in the surrounding air are ionised between the nubs of the spacer, producing reactive gas species such as ozone and nitric oxide. - Electric field

-Experience cold plasma in practice - test now without obligation
+Experience cold plasma in practice – try it now, obligation-free

-PlasmaDerm® is ideally suited for a wide range of applications in outpatient wound care.
-The therapy can be carried out in a safe, structured and reliable manner - an advantage for all outpatient wound care providers who rely on clear procedures and require a high degree of practicability in everyday life.
+PlasmaDerm is ideally suited for a wide range of outpatient wound care applications.
+The therapy can be administered safely, in a structured and reliable manner — providing a clear benefit to care providers who value standardized procedures and require high practicality in daily practice.

 Suitable for any location